 WaterCAD, WaterGEMS and HAMMER have the ability to model multiple minor losses in a single pipe.
 This TechNote explains how to do it.

-WaterCAD, WaterGEMS and HAMMER won't calculate the losses automatically if you place pipe bends, etc. You must account for these losses by using minor loss coefficients.
+WaterCAD, WaterGEMS and HAMMER won't calculate the losses automatically if you place pipe bends, etc. You must account for these losses by using minor loss coefficients if you would like to.
 In some modeling cases, it might be necessary to represent multiple minor losses in a particular pipe.
 For example, if there are multiple bends throughout the pipe, plus a gate valve.

 A minor can be used on both a pipe as well as on a valve.
 They both use the standard minor loss equation where Hl = K*V^2/2g.
 With the valve, you can use a different diameter to impact the velocity and with a pipe, the velocity is based on the pipe diameter.
 The other difference is in the layout and visualization.
 If you want to see the head drop at a node, use a TCV.
 If you are OK with distributing it over a length of pipe, use the pipe.
 Using the TCV also has the benefit of being able to see it visually in the drawing and account for it in the separate flextable.